-In North-West Syria, children with psychological and intellectual disabilities, are cared for by the civil community society, charities, national and international organizations.
-Like Bonyan Organization who are devoting a big part of their financial support to provide aid to children’s health and education, along with their families.
+In North-West Syria, children with psychological and intellectual disabilities are cared for by the civil community society, charities, and national and international organizations, like Bonyan Organization which are devoting a big part of their financial support to provide aid to children’s health and education, along with their families.

 Psychosocial support is defined as “a coordinated set of services and interventions aimed at;

 - Providing people experiencing psychological distress or psychosocial impairment with relief from distressing symptoms and improved quality of life.

 - And improving the ability to cope with daily stresses.”